Dr. Cori Matyas

 2025, steel, paper clay, burlap

 The first in a series of four saplings sprouting ceramic leaves that spiral towards the sky.
-Their true colors are poking through the green underglaze and they carry messages in Braille in a branched pattern that begins with Breathe, which dives into Circulate, Deep, Inhale, Reflex, Undulate,
+The leaves carry messages in Braille in a branched pattern that begins with Breathe, which dives into Circulate, Deep, Inhale, Reflex, Undulate,

 Weeping Beech of Knowledge